noderaider/redux-idle-monitor/README.md

 export const IDLE_STATUSES = [IDLESTATUS_AWAY, IDLESTATUS_INACTIVE, IDLESTATUS_EXPIRED]
 ```

-In addition, we are also importing `idleStatusDelay`, `activeStatusAction`, and `idleStatusAction` from actions.js in the same directory. `idleStatusDelay` is a thunk that accepts an idle status string and expects a thunk with optional `(dispatch, getState)` args be returned.
-The thunk gets dispatched by idle middleware and should return a number in milliseconds that will be used as the delay that must occur before transitioning into that idle status.
-If any user activity is detected, the user will transition back to `ACTIVE` idle status and the cycle will start over.
-The middleware will throw if a valid number is not returned from the `idleStatusDelay` thunk.
-The params `activeStatusAction` and `idleStatusAction` are `(dispatch, getState)` thunks that will be dispatched by the idle middleware. `activeStatusAction` will get dispatched every time a user becomes active after being in one of the idle status states. `idleStatusAction` gets dispatched every time the user transitions into one of your configured idle statuses.
-These three actions are where all of your app logic should be configured (displaying a message when the user goes away, screensaver, etc.).
+In addition, we are also importing `idleStatusDelay`, `activeStatusAction`, and `idleStatusAction` from actions.js within the same directory.

+`idleStatusDelay: idleStatus => (dispatch, getState) => delay /* where */ typeof delay === 'number'`

+* accepts idleStatus string argument and returns a thunk action that will return the delay for any idle status that you've configured.
+* gets dispatched by idle middleware to get the number of millisenconds of user idleness that must occur before transitioning into the specified idle status.
+* if user activity is detected the user will transition back to the `ACTIVE` state.
+* will throw if the thunk action does not return a number type for any idleStatus specified in the `IDLE_STATUSES` array.

+`activeStatusAction: (dispatch, getState) => void`

+* returns logic to be executed in your app whenever the user enters the `ACTIVE` status.
+* dispatched by idle middleware only when the user has transitioned to one of your idle statuses and then back into the `ACTIVE` status.

+`idleStatusAction: idleStatus => (dispatch, getState) => void`

+* accepts idleStatus string argument and returns a thunk action to run app logic that should occur when user enters one of your configured idle statuses.
+* should contain logic that handles every configured idle status that was passed in the `IDLE_STATUSES` array when configured.
+* run logic to show the user alerts, screensavers, auto-logout etc. from here.

+**src/state/components/react-idle-monitor/actions.js**

 ```js
 import { AWAY_STATUS, IDLESTATUS_INACTIVE, IDLESTATUS_EXPIRED } from './constants'